56th Massachusetts Infantry Regiment: Remainder of the siege

 In August 1864, a large expedition force commanded by Maj.
 Gen. Gouverneur K. Warren severed the Weldon Railroad, the main supply line for the Confederate army, during the Second Battle of the Weldon Railroad.
 The 56th Massachusetts had one man killed and nine wounded during this engagement.
 The regiment remained encamped near the railroad until the end of September.
 During this time, their division was discontinued due to its severe depletion.
 The remaining men of the 56th Massachusetts were attached to the Second Brigade, Second Division of the IX Corps.

-The regiment participated with two divisions of the IX Corps and two divisions of the V Corps in the Battle of Peeble's Farm on September 30.
+The regiment participated with two divisions of the IX Corps and two divisions of the V Corps in the Battle of Peebles' Farm on September 30.
 This effort to pressure the right flank of the Confederate lines led to calamity for parts of the IX Corps.
 In the late afternoon, troops under Confederate Maj.
 Gen. Henry Heth mounted a sweeping counterattack which took IX Corps division under Brig.
 Gen. Robert Potter (including the 56th Massachusetts) completely by surprise.
 Three Union regiments were encircled and forced to surrender.
 The 56th Massachusetts escaped with the rest of their brigade but lost one killed, eight wounded and 30 captured.

 The 56th Massachusetts spent the winter of 1864–1865 at Fort Alexander Hays, a fortification near the left flank of the Petersburg siege lines.
 They remained there conducting picket duty without much incident until the general Union assault on the Petersburg lines which took place on April 1 and 2, 1865.
 The 56th Massachusetts captured a Confederate fortification across from their position known as Battery 27 and held it against counterattacks.
 The regiment lost three killed and 13 wounded in their final engagement.